pycompression/python-isal/README.rst

     pip install git+https://github.com/rhpvorderman/python-isal.git

-isa-l is available in numerous Linux distro's as well as on conda via the conda-forge channel.
+ISA-L is available in numerous Linux distro's as well as on conda via the conda-forge channel.
 Checkout the `ports documentation
-<https://github.com/intel/isa-l/wiki/Ports--Repos>`_ on the isa-l project wiki
+<https://github.com/intel/isa-l/wiki/Ports--Repos>`_ on the ISA-L project wiki
 to find out how to install it.
 It is important that the development headers are also installed.

-On debian and ubuntu the isa-l libraries (including the development headers) can be installed with:
+On Debian and Ubuntu the ISA-L libraries (including the development headers) can be installed with:

 .. code-block::